dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 an apostrophe at the start of the line) and running the procedure a few times — but

-don’t get carried away!
+don't get carried away!
 Right-click a cell, and you can see multiple instances of the CHAPTER 19  Accessing Your Macros through the User Interface    331

 Change Case menu item.
 Get rid of all the entries by running DeleteFromShortcut multiple times (once for each extra menu item).

 Finally, you need a way to add the shortcut menu item when the workbook is opened and to delete the menu item when the workbook is closed.
 Doing this is

-easy . . . if you’ve read Chapter 11.
+easy . . . if you've read Chapter 11.
 Just add these two event procedures to the ThisWorkbook code module:

 Private Sub Workbook_Open()